 And it may take some months before your doctor arrives at the correct dosage for your particular case; perhaps starting off with 1 x 100mg tablet per day.
 The objective is to get your blood uric acid down, and stable, below 6mg/dl.

-When taking allopurinol for the first time you may experience a gout flare.
+When taking allopurinol for the first time you may experience another gout flare (the first being the one that took you to your doctor in the first place).
 But don’t be alarmed, this happens in around 75% of cases, so you won’t be alone.

-The flare happens because there is a relatively fast reduction in blood uric acid levels that partially dissolves existing uric acid crystals, so that the now smaller crystals are able to move from the cartilage into the joint cavity where they inflame the soft synovial membrane.
+It isn’t exactly clear why this happens, but one thought is that, as the allopurinol produces a relatively fast reduction in blood uric acid that partially dissolves existing uric acid crystals, the now smaller crystals are able to move from the cartilage into the joint cavity, where they inflame the soft synovial membrane.

 Why You Shouldn’t Stop Taking Your Allopurinol